Age UK Leeds works across Leeds and the district to support older people to enjoy later life.

-Age UK Leeds is managed by a Board of Trustees who provide strategic direction, and has 30 staff, full and part time, lead by the Chief Executive, Solo, who is supported by the Senior Management Team: David Jorysz (Finance Director), Heather O’Donnell (Commercial Director) and Julia Edmunds (Corporate Director).
+Age UK Leeds is managed by a Board of Trustees who provide strategic direction, and has over 30 staff, full and part time, lead by the Chief Executive, Heather O'Donnell, who is supported by the Senior Management Team.

-This will be enhanced by the Arch, a high quality Café, run as a commercial company where profits are used to support the work of the café.
+We run the Arch Cafe run as a commercial company where profits are used to support the work of the café.

 As an Age UK branded partner, we also provide ‘flagship’ services which include our free information and advice service and campaigning.
 These services are supported by our Trading company which sells insurance and other products – profits from this company are used to support the work of the charity.